johnson-ho/tsengtunnel/README.md

 #**Background**

-This GIT project is a practice to realize the theory of Tseng's Tunnel Tseng's Tunnel uses a liner regression apply on a security or a market index aiming to obtain the indication of emotion of investors at the current price by using Python
+This GIT project is a practice to realize the theory of Tseng's Tunnel

+Tseng's Tunnel uses a liner regression to apply on a security or a market index aiming to obtain an indication of emotion of investors at the current price by using Python

 #**Dependency**